brunokoga/Montevideo/advanced_dir/magicItems/wondrousItems.md

 **Description**

 Carved from the bone of some giant beast, this large horn emits an eerie, heart-lurching moan when sounded.
-A person with the favored enemy class feature may blow the horn as a standard action to daze one type of favored enemy within 90 feet for 1d4 rounds (DC 13 Will save negates.
+A person with the favored enemy class feature may blow the horn as a standard action to daze one type of favored enemy within 90 feet for 1d4 rounds (DC 13 Will save negates).
 Creatures suffer a penalty on this save equal to the ranger's favored enemy bonus against that type of creature.
 This is a sonic, mind-affecting effect; creatures that cannot hear the horn are immune to its magic.
 The horn's magic works once per day.

 **Construction**